 The Ontario Court of Justice judge viewed the case as a done deal because the Office of the Children’s Lawyer had rendered a report that adopted the status quo with respect to custody/access.
 Such reports are not always followed at trial.
 The judge should not have considered the case closed just because of that report.

 The father did not have a lawyer at the case conference.
 He had seen a lawyer prior and the lawyer correctly advised him that only procedural issues and discussions with respect to settlement would be entertained at the case conference.
 The mother had a lawyer.
 With no one to stand up for the beleaguered father, the judge rammed this decision through in an entirely unfair manner.
 He did so notwithstanding the correct approach (as set out by Justice Czutrin) being that a judge who is privy to settlement discussions should not adjudicate a case on a final basis.
 Justice Czutrin stated at paragraph 106:

 If a judge expresses a view and then considers the conference briefs as evidence (unless there are unequivocal concessions) and thereafter disposes of substantive issues on a final basis in the absence of consent, this runs contrary to the objectives of the Rules.
 It undermines the ability of parties to come to conferences with resolution and compromise in mind and express settlement positions, for fear of their positions being considered evidence so as to dispose of the matter on a final basis.

-Let us close off with two quotes from Justice George Czutrin, from paragraphs 133 and 136 of his wise and well-reasoned decision:
+Let us close off with two quotes from Justice George Czutrin, from paragraphs 133 and 136 of his wise and well-reasoned procedural fairness decision:

-136. In the end, the final orders made in this case were made inappropriately, incorrectly in law, and in a manner that was procedurally unfair.
+136. In the end, the final orders made in this case were made inappropriately, incorrectly in law, and in a procedurally unfair manner.